mxlllmr/Delfi-PQ_integration_testing/README.md

-# Delfi-PQ - Intergration testing
+# Delfi-PQ - Integration testing

 ## Purpose

-REPLACE 'INTERGRATION' WITH 'INTEGRATION'

 Delfi-PQ belongs to the new type of miniaturized satellites, namely PocketQube satellites, which exhibit certain advantages over the widely used CubeSats.
 Due to their smaller size, PocketQubes bring a decrease in total cost and development time.
 The main objective of Delfi-PQ is to test the application of a PocketQube satellite for future missions since it is expected that the reduced development cycle will allow a comparably higher launch frequency, increasing flight experience and reliability of the system.